 No. The only delivery options are through registered, certified or overnight mail – or through an express package delivery company such as Fed-Ex or UPS.
-The purchaser must have proof that the notice was delivered to 50 Barrack Street in Trenton.
+The purchaser must have proof that the notice was delivered to 3 John Fitch Way in Trenton.

 12. The Division received notification less than 10 business days before closing.
 Will the purchaser be protected from potential tax obligations of the seller?

 No. If the closing occurs before the 10 business-day period and the Division has not assigned an escrow to the purchaser, it is a bulk sale violation and the purchaser will be held responsible for the tax obligation of the seller.